-- 205. The weights and durations of the representative portfolios are set out in the Excel files of the monthly publication of the risk-free interest rate term structures on EIOPA's website. - 206.
+- 205. An overview of the weights w{gov} and w{corp} applied for the calculation of the volatility adjustments for EEA currencies and countries applicable from 31 March 2019 are set out in Table 11 below13.
+The derivation of the weights is described in the annex to this section. - 206.
+The weights and durations of the underlying currency- and country-parts of the representative portfolios are set out in the Excel files of the respective monthly publication of the risk-free interest rate term structures on EIOPA's website using filenames "EIOPA_RFR_YYYYMMDD_VA_portfolios.xlsx". - 207.
 For Iceland, there is not enough reliable information to calculate long-term average spreads.
 Therefore, Croatia has been assigned as a peer country for the VA calculation.
-Croatian spreads and risk corrections on the one hand and Icelandic króna weights on the other hand are used to derive a VA. - 207.
-The last subsection of section 9 describes the approach for non-EEA currencies during the preparatory phase and the beginning of Solvency II in 2016.
+Croatian spreads and risk corrections on the one hand and Icelandic króna weights on the other hand are used to derive a VA. - 208.
+The last subsection of section 9 describes the approach for non-EEA currencies during the preparatory phase and the beginning of Solvency II in 2016 and thereafter.